Transmogrify-for-Plex/Transmogrify-for-Plex-firefox/README.md

 - Adds a random tv show/movie picker
 - Adds a missing seasons and episodes view
 - Adds a Can I Stream It? widget for movies
-- Adds a movie/tv show filter for the main dashboard
 - Adds an actor profile for cast members on movie pages
 - Adds a server statistics page